IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-HeadCommand.md

 will show you the first 15 lines.

->> Print the first line of the _bidule.fasta_ file.
+>> Print the first line of the belebele.bed file.
 What is the value of the third column ?
 Choose the right answer: << ( ) 1878
 (*) 2821361
 ( ) 3289